MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/multi-repo-checkout.md

 - You keep your YAML file in a separate repository from the application code.
 You want to trigger the pipeline every time an update is pushed to the application repository.

 > [!NOTE]
 > Repository resource triggers only work for Azure Repos Git repositories at present.
-They do not work for GitHub or BitBucket repository resources.
+They do not work for GitHub or Bitbucket repository resources.

 If you do not specify a `trigger` section in a repository resource, then the pipeline won't be triggered by changes to that repository.
 If you specify a `trigger` section, then the behavior for triggering is similar to how CI triggers work for the self repository.